 • Unique Identifier: Changes the name of the Shared Memory.
 Not available on systems with Matrox X.mio3 IP / DSX LE 4 IP video boards.

-7.29.2 RTP Streaming
+7.29.2 MPEG-TS over RTP / UDP and RTPS Streaming

-Viz Engine can send and receive RTP streams by using DSX Core or the Matrox M264 board.
+Viz Engine can send and receive MPEG-TS over RTP/UDP/RTPS streams by using DSX.Core or any Matrox board that has an RTP upgrade.